RosterElf Logo

 Location tracking options

-Connecteam offers two location tracking modes: Breadcrumbs (continuous tracking during shift) and Clock in/out only (location captured at start and end times).
-The breadcrumbs feature provides enhanced accountability for field-based teams but may raise privacy concerns with some employees.
+There are two location tracking modes: Breadcrumbs (continuous tracking during shift) and Clock in/out only (location captured at start and end).
+The breadcrumbs feature gives enhanced accountability for field-based teams, though it may raise privacy concerns with some employees.

-Job-based time tracking allows staff to allocate hours to specific jobs, projects, or clients throughout their shift — useful for businesses with mobile teams working across multiple locations daily.
+Job-based time tracking lets staff allocate hours to specific jobs, projects, or clients throughout their shift — useful for mobile teams working across multiple locations daily.

 Geo-fencing

 Geo-fence configuration uses an address-based approach rather than allowing specific pin-drop locations.
-This can create challenges for larger sites such as shopping centres where the physical address and actual work location differ.
-The geo-fence radius units default to feet rather than metres, reflecting Connecteam's international market positioning.
+This can be a problem for larger sites like shopping centres where the physical address and actual work location differ.
+We also noticed the geo-fence radius units default to feet rather than metres — a reminder of Connecteam's international market positioning.

 Clock-in methods

-Connecteam supports multiple clock-in methods including mobile app, PC/web, dedicated kiosk mode, and NFC tags.
+Multiple clock-in methods are supported: mobile app, PC/web, dedicated kiosk mode, and NFC tags.
 Configuration options include scheduled vs unscheduled shift handling, break management, and permission controls for editing time entries.

 Connecteam clock-in method options and settings